Plant Medicine Workshops & Intensive Series

 (includes $100 materials fee)

-In this 20 hour series, certified herbalist Courtney Hall and Karen Lee of Sang Lee Farms will guide you through a wholesome, joyful, and hands-on approach to living a more mindful and healthy life by means of connecting with plants as food and medicine.
+Courtney will guide you through a wholesome, joyful, and hands-on approach to living a more mindful and healthy life by means of connecting with plants as food and medicine.
 This series will focus heavily on self-care and the importance of sourcing, preparing, and taking the time to treat and cook oneself nourishing therapeutic remedies.
-You will take home teas, tinctures, oils, salves, recipes, and soups, but even more importantly you will leave knowing how to better care for yourself utilizing simple, all-natural practices that rest beneath your very feet.
+You will take home teas, tinctures, oils, salves, and recipes, but even more importantly you will leave knowing how to better care for yourself utilizing simple, all-natural practices that rest beneath your very feet.

-CURRICULUM INCLUDES: medicinal properties of herbs, medicine making (hand-crafting your own tincture and salve), infusions and decoctions, body systems and contraindications, proper dosage application, and actions of herbs, root medicine / root veggies, medicinal mushrooms, liver health, energy and flower essence medicine, female and male reproductive health, deep immunity, eating with the seasons, cooking bone broth
+ADDITIONAL CURRICULUM: medicinal properties and origins of herbs, medicine making and formulating: hand-crafting your own tincture, cordial, and salve, harvesting and drying herbs, infusions and decoctions, body systems and contraindications, proper dosage and application of herbs, actions of herbs, root medicine / root veggies, medicinal mushrooms, liver health, energy medicine / flower essences, eating with the seasons

 INTERMEDIATE HERBAL STUDIES SERIES

 Time to get dirty!
 This hands-on 4-week series with certified herbalist Courtney Hall is an extension of the 6-week beginners series.
-We will be outdoors for each class, planting, harvesting, digging, making medicine, and connecting deeply to the living spirits of the plant kingdom.
-As we will be working with and learning from several plants growing abundantly at Sang Lee Farms, each student will also choose one plant to connect with on a deeper, more personal level.
-We will focus greatly on plant-spirit communication, (sitting in meditation with several live plants), sustainable harvesting, and intuitive medicine making.
+We will be outdoors for each class, planting, harvesting, digging, and making medicine.
+As we will be working with and learning from several plants growing abundantly at Sang Lee Farms, each student will also choose one plant to study in more depth.
+We will focus greatly on sustainable harvesting, and intuitive medicine making.
 Students will also take it a step further this series, learning how to identify and treat certain ailments in one another.
-Here students will be paired up, and each week will spend some time healing one another from a clinical and intuitive position.
+Here students will be paired up, and each week will spend some time practicing these new skills.

 (Includes $100 materials fee; you will take home several plants, a garden box, and an abundance of plant medicine.)